Higher-group symmetry in finite gauge theory and stabilizer codes: Introduction

 The $d$-group symmetry arises essentially from the following phenomena.
 In theories with bosonic charges, the higher form symmetries are generated by decorating submanifolds with symmetry-protected topological (SPT) phases and then gauging the $G$ symmetry of the full theory.
-The magnetic codimension-$2$ defects, when intersecting the gauged SPT defects will source lower dimensional gauged SPT defects.
-An example of this was described in detail recently in \cite{Hsin:2019fhf,Barkeshli:2022wuz}: in (3+1)D, the intersection point between magnetic strings and (1+1)D gauged SPT defects sources an electric charge.
+The magnetic codimension-$2$ defects, when intersecting the gauged SPT defects, will source lower dimensional gauged SPT defects.
+An example of this was described in detail recently in Refs.~\cite{Hsin:2019fhf,Barkeshli:2022wuz}: in (3+1)D, the intersection point between magnetic strings and (1+1)D gauged SPT defects sources an electric charge.
 The generalization to magnetic defects crossing generic gauged SPT defects and sourcing lower-dimensional gauged SPT defects can be viewed as a generalization of this charge-flux attachment and the Witten effect \cite{Witten:1979ey} on submanifolds.
+See Ref.~\cite{Hsin:2022heo} for a generalization to defects in nonlinear sigma models.

 Moreover, in the presence of a Dijkgraaf-Witten twist $\omega^{(D)}$, there are several non-trivial changes to the properties of the magnetic defects, which we discuss in this paper.
 First, the magnetic defects become dressed with gauged SPT defects of one higher dimension, which is another analog of charge-flux attachment.
 This dressing implies that some of the magnetic defects can become non-Abelian, even when associated with Abelian magnetic flux, and become endowed with exotic non-Abelian braiding transformations.
 This implies that the invertible magnetic defects correspond to a subgroup $Z_\omega(G) \subset Z(G)$ of the center $Z(G)$.
 Second, the fusion rules of the magnetic defects themselves get modified such that they can fuse to gauged SPT defects.